s-KaiNet/react-simple-hook-store/README.md

 ### [Todo App](https://codesandbox.io/s/todo-app-x0rhd)

 This sample showcases full Todo App.
-The store contains all todo items array and filter state.
+The store contains all todo items as an array and filter state.
 You don't necessarily need global state for your todos, but just for the demo purposes it's ok.
 It demonstrates how to update state correctly (immutably, including arrays).

 ## API

 ### `createStore<IStore, IActions>(initialState, actions)`

 Creates a store.

 #### Arguments

 - `initialState`: `object`, the initial state, supports multilevel, i.e.